paracrawl/keops/evaluators.md

 ![Adequacy recap](screenshots/guide/recap-ade.png)

 Your evaluation is also available for __download__:
-* A summary of the task can be downloaded as a CSV file (comma-separated values).
+* A summary of the task can be downloaded as a TSV file (tab-separated values).
-* A detailed list of the evaluation of each sentence can be downloaded as a TSV file (tab-separated values).
+* A detailed list of the evaluation of each sentence can be downloaded as a TSV file.

 ## Getting in touch
 Whenever you run into a problem, an issue or you just have a doubt, you can get support using the contact form.